AutoScout24/s3-website-tasks/README.md

 The tasks require the consuming website project to have the following setup:

-* The website is multilingual
+* The website is multi host
 * The website/service is identified by one or more url path prefixes
 * Content urls start with https://www.autoscout24.TLD/SERVICE-PREFIX/
 * Assets urls start with https://www.autoscout24.TLD/assets/SERVICE-PREFIX/
-* All languages are in the same S3 bucket separated by subfolders
+* All hosts are in the same S3 bucket separated by subfolders with host as name
 * The S3 bucket uses static website hosting with `index.html` as Index Document
 * All content pages have the name `index.html`
 * The S3 Bucket has the following directory layout: